jeremyk-91/advent-of-code/README.md

 the wires covered around 10^5 points.
 I simply did a sort-and-merge based algorithm for an O(N log N) solution, which was good enough; of course I would have just gone with `HashMap` and Immutables in Java to knock this out in linear time.

-I was kind of scared Part 2 would have simply expanded the scale of the wires, so that you had to determine the intersections without actually building the set of what the wires did - and possibly even not be allowed to build the explicit set of intersections (if there were too many, because the wires had identical segments running parallel).
-If you have a vector along which both wires intersect, it seems like the closest point is either one of the ends, or possibly some point in the middle if the vector crosses zero in either axis.

 The real Part 2 was pretty easy, though it made me realise how much I missed things like `Maps.transformValues()` or `foo.stream().map(function1).sorted(Comparator.comparingLong(longExtractor))`.
 In the end I decided to look at Haskell's map library rather than messing around with sorted lists of key-value pairs.

+### Jeremy's part 2 idea

+> In part 1, the length of each segment of wire was bounded by 2<sup>10</sup>, and the length of each wire was bounded by 2<sup>18</sup>.
+What happens if we changed these limits to 2<sup>63</sup> and 2<sup>63</sup> respectively?
+The number of components of each wire is bounded by 2<sup>10</sup>, still.

+> Bonus: The number of components of each wire is bounded by 2<sup>20</sup>, not 2<sup>10</sup>: your algorithm cannot be quadratic in this.

+I originally thought Part 2 would have forced you to do a more elegant geometry-based attack on this problem.
+Instead of generating the full footprint of each wire, it would have been sufficient to generate a series of line segments, and then test these for intersection.
+A naïve approach here of simply comparing each pair of segments would be quadratic in the number of segments, but independent of the magnitude of the vectors.

+An additional tricky bit here would be what to do with lines that are part of both wires.
+However, these can be handled in constant time for each wire: if you have an axis-aligned line segment, the minimised Manhattan distance occurs either at the end of the segment nearest to the origin on the axis it's parallel to, or in the middle if it crosses zero in the axis.

+The bonus version probably can be done with a sweep line style algorithm, which should be log-linear in the number of components.